j9brown/scenery/README.md

 ### Profile select element

-Creates a [select entity](https://www.home-assistant.io/integrations/select/) to select the active profile for a light.
+Creates a [select entity](https://www.home-assistant.io/integrations/select/) to control and observe a light's currently active profile as if it were a stateful scene.

 The options of the select entity are the light's profiles (listed in the order in which they appear in the light configuration element) followed by an option to turn the light off.
 The off option is labeled "Off" by default.